Pug: Celebrity owners

-Famous owners of Pugs include Billy Joel, Belinda Carlisle, Jessica Alba, Gerard Butler and Kelly Brook.
+Famous owners of Pugs include Billy Joel, Belinda Carlisle, Jessica Alba, Nicola Roberts, Gerard Butler and Kelly Brook.

 In popular culture

 In Jane Austen's 1814 novel, Mansfield Park, Lady Bertram, the hero's mother, owned a pet Pug and was "thinking more of her Pug than her children".

 The 1984 science-fiction film Dune included a Pug as a family pet; an inclusion which the director, David Lynch, "refuse[d] to answer" questions about.

 A Pug named Willy appeared in the British soap opera EastEnders between 1985 and 1992.
 Willy was the constant companion of Ethel Skinner, played by Gretchen Franklin.

 The 1989 film The Adventures of Milo and Otis features a Pug named Otis, known as "Poosky" in the original 1986 Japanese version, The Adventures of Chatran.

 The Men in Black film series features Frank, a fictional talking Pug portrayed by animal actor Mushu.

 The breed became iconic in India, as it was featured as the mascot in a series of Vodafone (formerly Hutchison Essar) advertising commercials directed by Prakash Varma.
 The Pug that was predominantly featured in the commercials was Cheeka.
 The advertisement campaign was followed by a rise in the popularity of Pugs in India, and the sale of Pugs more than doubled within months, with prices for Pugs rising considerably.
 A few other adverts also appeared in the following months, inspired by the idea of a dog following a boy.

 The American television series The Lincoln Lawyer features a Pug named Winston.